 Scooter: 400K IDR / 25,74€

-During my two weeks on Bali, I rented a scooter 5 different days.
+During my two weeks in Bali, I rented a scooter on 5 different days.
 Hereby the price for a good and reliable scooter is usually between 60K and 70K a day.
 I saw offers for less, but from what I saw, those scooters did not look as safe.
 If you rent a scooter for less, you should check if the scooter is in a good condition and take pictures from all angles to avoid any potential issues and scams.

-Just keep in mind that no insurance will cover you, if you do not have the correct motorbike license.
+Just keep in mind that no insurance will cover you if you do not have the correct motorbike license.
 A simple 45CC one will no suffice in Bali as all scooters have more power.

 You can pay ‘a fine’ if the police stops you, but the moment you crash, you are screwed.
-Whether you decide to do so is up to you, but I wanted to give you all important facts.
+Whether you decide to do so is up to you, but I wanted to give you all the important facts.
 Please be careful and have fun exploring Bali!

 Entrance Fees: 250K IDR / 16,09€

 Bali has many temples and waterfalls and visiting most of them costs a small fee.

 I booked a trip to Gili T and spend two days there.
 As it was a special photographer trip, I cannot recommend a specific company in case you want to book the trip as a package.
 However, the price of the transport to the ferry port, the ferry rides, and accommodation on Gili T should cost approximately the same.
 You can book the ferry ride to the Gili Islands on 12GoAsia.
 Alternatively, you can book it at the departure location, but the ferry can be full so it is best to buy your ride in advance.